SheikhTalal/geekbench6/README.md

 - Ensure that you have a working internet connection during the installation process, as the script downloads necessary files.
 - The script may require superuser privileges to install Geekbench.
 If prompted, enter your password to proceed.

-**Note:** Please be cautious when executing scripts from the internet.
-Always review the script content and the source from where it is obtained to ensure it is from a trustworthy and reputable repository.